AaronKutch/specialized-div-rem/README.md

 ## Benchmarks

-When running `cargo bench` on this library, it runs division operations 32 times on an array of random numbers masked to benchmark different ranges of dividends and divisors.
+When running `cargo bench` on this library with default features, it runs division operations 8 times on an array of random numbers masked to benchmark different ranges of dividends and divisors.

 The names of the benchmarks specify 4 things:

     - the type of integer being operated on
-    - whether the quotient (`_div`) or remainder (`_rem`) or both (`div_rem`) are calculated
     - the size of the numbers being entered (specifically, how many lower bits of the random integer are being kept)
     - the kind of algorithm.
 Whatever Rust's `/` and `%` operators are using is benchmarked by the `_std` benches.

-For example, the `u128_div_rem_126_64_asymmetric` benchmark tests how long it takes to find 32 quotients and remainders of a u128 random integer with the top 128 - 126 = 2 bits zeroed, divided by a u128 random integer with the top 128 - 64 = 64 bits zeroed, using the asymmetric algorithm.
+For example, the `u128_div_rem_96_70_asymmetric` benchmark tests how long it takes to find the quotients and remainders of i128 random integers with the top 128 - 96 = 32 bits zeroed, divided by a u128 random integer with the top 128 - 70 = 58 bits zeroed, using the asymmetric algorithm.

 On an Intel i3-3240, the benchmarks look like this.
 This benchmark was run on Rust 1.41.0-nightly (412f43ac5 2019-11-24) with `set RUSTFLAGS=-C target-cpu=native` and `cargo bench --features=asm`: